scalameta/metals/website/blog/2022-03-08-aluminium.md

 ![virtual-docs-navigation](https://imgur.com/HsuW8Hn.gif)

+Currently, `Metals: Reveal Active File in Side Bar` works only for Scala 2.

 ## Improve completions for Scala 3

 Completion suggestions for different Scala keywords now work with most of the Scala 3 keywords.
 This includes for example `given` and `enum`, it should also work even if defining things in toplevel without a wrapping class or object.
 ![keyword-completions](https://i.imgur.com/4BUxCDK.gif)

 Another improvement for Scala 3 completions is better support for showing scope completions, when writing in an empty line.
 Previously, we would not show correct completions when no identifier was specified.

 ```scala
 object Foo:
   def bar: Int = 42